Same-sex marriage in Maine: Native American nations

-The Indian Civil Rights Act, also known as Public Law 90–284 (Tpaskuwakon 90–284; Lagidamw8gan 90–284), primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+The Indian Civil Rights Act primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
 While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
 Consequently, many tribes have enacted their own marriage and family laws.
 As a result, the 2012 state law and the Supreme Court's Obergefell ruling did not automatically apply to tribal jurisdictions.
 State law grants the Penobscot Nation, the Passamaquoddy Tribe, and the Houlton Band of Maliseet Indians jurisdiction over the marriages and divorces of tribal members.
-Although it is unclear whether same-sex marriage is legal on their reservations, the tribes do recognize customary marriages (nipuwuwakon, /pqm/; nibaw8gan, /aaq/) performed according to their traditional Indigenous laws.
+Although it is unclear whether same-sex marriage is legal on their reservations, the tribes do recognize customary marriages performed according to Indigenous traditions.
+Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+Abenaki marriages (nibaw8gan) incorporate spiritual practices such as smudging, traditional clothing, feasting, dancing (nibaowipmegaw8gan), as well as marriage vows (ibawi wlitow8gan) guided by the elders.
+Marriages were exogamous, patrilineal and mostly monogamous, though chiefs (s8gm8) occasionally practiced polygyny.
+Likewise, Maliseet marriages (nipuwuwakon) were traditionally monogamous, with bride service also required.
+Chiefs (sakom) could also practice polygyny.

 Wayne Mitchell, the Penobscot non-voting tribal representative in the House of Representatives, urged lawmakers to pass the same-sex marriage bill in 2009, stating, "You know there's only eight letters in the word equality.
 This state is almost 200 years old.
 We haven't gotten there ...
 I know.
 I come from a group of people who knows what the word equality means.
 And we also know what it doesn't mean.
 It would be nice, ladies and gentlemen of the House, if we could today become fully cognizant of the meaning of those eight letters."
 Representative Madonna Soctomah, the Passamaquoddy tribal representative, was a co-sponsor of the 2009 bill.